 Land that is taken out of production to establish soil conservation structures is eligible for payment.
 Soil conservation structures include diversion terraces, farmable berms, and grassed waterways.

 - Natural hollows that are left in permanent grass are eligible for a payment if the grassed area is a minimum of 30 feet wide.

 - To qualify for a payment, the field must be in active annual crop production and soil conservation structures must meet minimum standards that have been approved by a soil conservation specialist.

 - Grassed waterways and farmable berms should be reshaped and reseeded as required.
 This maintenance work must be performed in the spring in a year when the field is not in row crop production.

 Maintaining livestock fences adjacent to watercourse and wetlands

 Fences have been constructed on most livestock farms in the province to eliminate cattle access to watercourses and wetlands.
-This annual payment recognizes that there are ongoing costs associated with maintaining fences and alternate watering systems to ensure that livestock continue to be denied access.
+This annual payment recognizes there are ongoing costs associated with maintaining fences and alternate watering systems to ensure livestock continue to be denied access.